 - If there are indications of sexual molestation or sexual abuse involving a child in the Polk County, MO area, the Children’s Division must be informed within 24 hours.

-When you are accused of child abuse or neglect in Polk County, MO and partner with Combs Waterkotte, you aren’t just hiring the ideal child abuse & neglect lawyer in Polk County, MO and throughout Missouri – you are securing your rights, your freedom, and your future.
-In addition to expert criminal defense from our experienced homicide attorneys, our staff is available 24/7 and offers expertise in the following areas for Polk County, MO residents:
+When you are accused of child abuse or neglect in or around Polk County, MO and choose Combs Waterkotte, you’re not just hiring the ideal child abuse & neglect lawyer in Polk County, MO and throughout Missouri – you’re protecting your rights, your freedom, and your future.
+Along with expert criminal defense from our esteemed homicide attorneys, our legal team is available 24/7 and offers expertise in the following areas for Polk County, MO residents:

-What You Can Expect from Your Combs Waterkotte Polk County, MO Child Abuse & Neglect Lawyer
+What to Expect from Your Combs Waterkotte Polk County, MO Child Abuse & Neglect Lawyer

 - Transparent Communication: Combs Waterkotte always keeps Polk County, MO clients informed and involved in every decision, working on your behalf with your best interests in mind, explaining options and providing clear insight into legal processes and potential outcomes.

 Arrested for Child Abuse & Neglect in Polk County, MO?
-Get Help From Combs Waterkotte Right Away
+Contact Combs Waterkotte Now